 Caulking Laminate Countertop

-Water that makes contact with the particle board substrate will cause the particle board to swell over time.
+Water that makes contact with the particleboard substrate will cause the particle board to swell over time.

-When installing the sink special care should be taken to ensure a water tight seal.
+When installing the sink special care should be taken to ensure a water-tight seal.

-Notice: When designing or replacing an exisiting laminate top, it is very important to, keep the placement of a laminate seam or miter seam as far away as possible from the sink.
+Notice: When designing or replacing an existing laminate top, it is very important to, keep the placement of a laminate seam or miter seam as far away as possible from the sink.
 Water contact over a repeated period of time can lead to a failure of the laminate joint and swelling of the substrate.
 Water penetration in a laminate joint is not covered by any warranty.